zackslash/sansseed/README.md

 # SansSeed

-SansSeed is both a library and commandline tool for generating BIP39 compatible mnemonic phrases and derivation of seeds
+SansSeed is both a library and command-line tool for generating BIP39 compatible mnemonic phrases and derivation of seeds

 # Build